KatynaSada/SkincareAI/README.md

 Perfect as an educational tool, the SkincareAI demonstrates both the potential and the practicality of machine learning in a field like dermatology.

-**DISCLAIMER:** All recommendations provided are for informational purposes only and should not be considered genuine medical advice.
+[!CAUTION] All recommendations provided are for informational purposes only and should not be considered genuine medical advice.

 ## Live Demo